MicrosoftDocs/azure-stack-docs/AKS-Hybrid/tutorial-kubernetes-deploy-cluster.md

 ---
-title: Deploy a workload cluster on AKS hybrid
+title: Deploy a workload cluster in AKS hybrid
-description: In this tutorial, learn how to create an Azure Kubernetes Service (AKS) cluster and use kubectl to connect to the Kubernetes master node.
+description: In this tutorial, learn how to create an Azure Kubernetes Service (AKS) cluster and use kubectl to connect to the Kubernetes master node in AKS hybrid.
 services:
 ms.topic: tutorial
-ms.date: 10/07/2022
+ms.date: 10/25/2022
 ms.author: sethm
 ms.lastreviewed: 1/14/2022
 ms.reviewer: jeguan